Options with linguistics

-Find information on employers in teaching and education, media and publishing, public sector and other job sectors.
+Find information on employers in teaching and education, media and publishing, and other job sectors.

 Skills honed on a linguistics degree include transcribing and analysing language, and understanding and critiquing theories and ideas.
 You also learn how to present linguistic data in various formats.

 Research skills are also developed, especially regarding the accurate collection of data, research methodology, analysis techniques and statistical analysis while using IT packages.

 Students study the subject of communication and pick up excellent communication skills, in written form through writing up research and oral communication by interacting with language subjects.